Nora's Hair Salon: Sequel

-A direct-to-video sequel was released, titled Nora's Hair Salon 2: A Cut Above featuring Tatyana Ali in the starring role, and co-starring Stacy Dash, Donn Swaby, Bobby Brown, and Mekhi Phifer.
+A direct-to-video sequel was released, titled Nora's Hair Salon 2: A Cut Above featuring Tatyana Ali in the starring role, and co-starring Stacey Dash, Donn Swaby, Bobby Brown, and Mekhi Phifer.
 The film is lighter in tone and content than its predecessor, with a PG-13 rating.
 Creator and co-star Jean-Claude La Marre cameos as Devin, who has become a minister and is now straight, much to the chagrin of his ex Delicious.

 A third film was released in 2011 titled Nora's Hair Salon 3: The Cutting Edge.
 However, none of the original cast appears.
 This time around, Delicious is the main character and new owner of the salon.